vmware-tanzu/tanzu-cli/docs/quickstart/install.md

 ### Chocolatey (Windows)

-The Chocolatey package is not available yet.
+NOTE: The Chocolatey package is not available yet.

 ```console
 choco install tanzu-cli
 ```

 ### Apt (Debian/Ubuntu)

-(Available at the first alpha release)

 Note: The current APT package is not signed and will cause security warnings.
 This will be fixed very soon.